 - Increased scholarships for outstanding students: Strong students may receive increased support, as outlined above.
 The criteria vary from year to year but typically include the top 30% of students, based on the departments evaluation of their academic achievements.
 Increased scholarships continue through the second year, provided that the student has successfully completed at least 20 course credits in the MSc program in his first year.
 Students who did not receive increased scholarship in the first year will be re-evaluated for the second year and may be found eligible for increased scholarship.

 - Outside employment: In order to receive a scholarship, students must devote most of their time to their studies.
 In particular, they must report any employment outside university, and this employment must be limited to no more than one day per week.
 Students who serve in the army during their studies are eligiable for reduced scholarship and are exampt from tuition costs.

 Monthly scholarships as of 20/21 are: regular (150%) ₪2682, increased (210%) ₪3756, excellence (245%) ₪4382.

 Employment in the department: Students who are interested in additional income may be employed as teaching assistants in the department.
 Work typically includes grading and guiding students during office hours, workshops and homework reviews.
 In special cases, teaching of recitation classes may be possible during the second year.

 Appointments are usually for periods of either 6 or 12 months and are renewed throughout the course of a student’s studies.
-The salary for an 11-hour work week is roughly 3000 NIS/month for the duration of the appointment.
 In practice, over the period of a 6 months of appointment, work is assigned only during the 13-14 weeks during which the semester is ongoing, so that on average this pay is for a 5-6 hour work week.

 These conditions are formally for 50% time devotion to work, other level of appointment are sometimes possible.
 Students who are employed at the 50% level are eligible to have their full tuition paid by the university.